VenmoGuide.com - Beginner's Guide to Venmo

 The following are a few examples to watch out for:

-• Fake cash reward or prize: you’ll get a text or email telling you that you’re a winner of a cash prize from Venmo and asking you to share login information.
+• Fake cash reward or prize: You’ll get a text or email telling you that you’re a winner of a cash prize from Venmo and asking you to share login information.

-• Stranger pretending to be a friend: the scammer will change their profile picture and username to pose as a friend and ask for money using a time-sensitive excuse.
+• Stranger pretending to be a friend: The scammer will change their profile picture and username to pose as a friend and ask for money using a time-sensitive excuse.

-• Calls from Venmo: the scammer poses as a Venmo agent asking for login information or an authentication code.
+• Calls from Venmo: The scammer poses as a Venmo agent asking for login information or an authentication code.

-• Fake payment confirmation or request for tracking details: if you’re selling to a stranger, they may send you a screenshot of a fake email to look as if they’ve paid you on Venmo.
+• Fake payment confirmation or request for tracking details: If you’re selling to a stranger, they may send you a screenshot of a fake email to look as if they’ve paid you on Venmo.
 They may also tell you that the payment on Venmo won’t go through until you ship the product and share tracking information.

-• Calls from tech support: you’re redirected to a scam phone line after trying to call a certain company’s tech support from which the scammer asks you to send payment to a different Venmo account.
+• Calls from tech support: You’re redirected to a scam phone line after trying to call a certain company’s tech support from which the scammer asks you to send payment to a different Venmo account.

 How Can You Avoid Scams on Venmo?